ALTinners/python-can/doc/interfaces/vector.rst

 Vector
 ======

 This interface adds support for CAN controllers by `Vector`_.
-Only Windows is supported.

 By default this library uses the channel configuration for CANalyzer.
 To use a different application, open Vector Hardware Config program and create